hjeljeli32/plonk/README.md

 * **Understand Plonk deeply** by re-implementing each layer from scratch,
 * **Demystify the stack** involved in a Plonk proof system — from field arithmetic to polynomial IOPs,
 * **Experiment with optimizations** such as batched commitments.
+* **Explore end-to-end implementation** of a non-trivial cryptographic protocol stack, with relevance to engineering and research roles in ZK systems.

 It serves as both a **learning tool** and a **prototype** for efficient ZK proof systems in Rust.